Kvnbbg/au-garage/README.md

 ---

 ## Introduction
-Garage V. Parrot is a web application developed to modernize operations for automotive service providers.
+Garage V. Parrot was a web application developed to modernize operations for automotive service providers.
 Originally created for Vincent Parrot of Toulouse, this platform now serves as a scalable solution for garage management, combining service tracking, customer engagement, and inventory control.

 ---